Techumseh/Rhyme-line/README.md

             }
 ```

-This is an desktop first web application creatle a list of music artists and return information about them including rtistName, albumImage, artistAlbum, albumSong, albumYear, artistTwitter, artistFacebook
+This is an desktop first web application creatle a list of music artists and return information about them including artistName, albumImage, artistAlbum, albumSong, albumYear, artistTwitter, artistFacebook

 ## MVP/PostMVP